kidpollo/fullstack-kitchen-sink-2024/README.md

 Inspired by: https://github.com/gruntwork-io/terragrunt-infrastructure-live-example.

-The infrastructure modules are also included in the mono-repo; however it is not always ideal to have modules as part of a mono repo; see: https://github.com/gruntwork-io/terragrunt-infrastructure-modules-example?tab=readme-ov-file#disadvantages-of-a-monorepo-for-terraform-modules
+The infrastructure modules are also included in the mono-repo, however it is not always ideal to have modules as part of a mono repo; see: https://github.com/gruntwork-io/terragrunt-infrastructure-modules-example?tab=readme-ov-file#disadvantages-of-a-monorepo-for-terraform-modules

-The modules handle building, packaging, and deploying the backend to AWS.
+The lambda modules handle building, packaging, and deploying the backend to AWS.
 Having these steps coupled as part of the Terraform code provides a less chaotic approach to Gitops or CI/CD-based releases.

-We must travel to the target environment folder to deploy this infrastructure to AWS and run the Terragrunt command.
+We must go to the target environment folder to deploy this infrastructure to AWS and run the Terragrunt command.
 Assuming we have our `noprod` profile set, everything should work.
 Everything in this repo should fit nicely in the free tier.
 To use your own account, modify `account.hcl` with the account-id you want to target.
 I recommend creating a sub-account and setting up [SSO](https://medium.com/@pushkarjoshi0410/how-to-set-up-aws-cli-with-aws-single-sign-on-sso-acf4dd88e056) for it.
 If you set up the profile like the above, the `aws-sso` tool will trigger the auth flow automatically.

 ```bash
 cd infra/live/nonprod/us-west-2/stage